 Together with some of my fellow travel bloggers, I have put together this guide to help you decide if you should visit Niagara Falls in winter and plan your time accordingly.

 Note: This post contains affiliate links.
 Please see disclosure for more information.

 Niagara Falls in Winter: What to Expect

 Niagara Falls is a beautiful place, but in the winter it does get cold.
 Expect high temperatures from 36° to 30° F and lows to be from 24° to 17° F and dress accordingly.
-(Check out my list of winter travel essentials) Even though it is cold, the Arctic high pressure dominates so most days are clear.
+(Check out this winter packing list for Canada and my list of general winter travel essentials for ideas) Even though it is cold, the Arctic high pressure dominates so most days are clear.

 Is it worth seeing Niagara Falls in the winter when it is so cold?
 Yes, if you are lucky, you might get to see the Falls covered in snow.
-At times, it may look like Niagara Falls is frozen with miniature glaciers and long icicles visible, but water is still moving beneath the ice.
+During the winter season, it may look like Niagara Falls is frozen with miniature glaciers and long icicles visible, but water is still moving beneath the ice.